 Hiring managers make mistakes

-One of the things that interviewers forget is that serious job candidates really do a lot of preparing for that interview.
+One of the things hiring managers forget is that serious job candidates really do a lot of preparing for that interview.
 Here are my “confessions” to hiring managers:

 • I did lots of research on your company.
 I read the latest news, scoured their website, and learned all of the right jargon just so I could throw it out at key times during the interview.